 Photography without compromise

-With enough light and a steady hand, acceptable sharpness is usually possible without a tripod.
+If you think the main reason to use a tripod is to avoid camera-shake, you’re mistaken.
+In this day of phenomenal high ISO performance and stabilized bodies and lenses, acceptable hand-held sharpness is possible in the vast majority of images.
 But here’s a reality that’s tough to deny: The steadiest hand-held image will never be sharper than it would have been if it had been properly executed using a sturdy tripod.

-Let me explain.
-Anyone with a camera can snap the lateral (left/right, up/down) dimensions of a scene.
-But artistic photographers understand that the key to rendering our three-dimensional world in a two-dimensional medium is creating the illusion of depth (the missing dimension) by composing elements throughout the frame, from near to far.
-Since depth of focus is controlled by the f-stop, of all the exposure variables at a landscape photographer’s disposal, f-stop is the most non-negotiable.
-And regardless of the f-stop a scene calls for, you should be able to select it without making ISO, shutter speed, or exposure compromises affect image quality.
-In a static scene (as most landscape image are), the tripod removes motion from the equation, allowing the photographer to select the ideal f-stop without fear of camera shake.
+Not only does every camera have an ideal ISO, every composition has an ideal f-stop.
+Anyone with a camera can snap the lateral (left/right, up/down) dimensions of a scene, but artistic photographers understand that the key to rendering our three-dimensional world in photography’s two-dimensional medium is creating the illusion of the missing dimension, depth, by composing elements throughout the frame, from near to far.
+Since depth of field is controlled by the f-stop, of all the exposure variables at a landscape photographer’s disposal, f-stop is the least negotiable.
+In a static scene (as most landscape image are), the tripod removes motion (camera shake) from the equation, allowing you to select the ideal f-stop at your camera’s best ISO.

 An image is not a snap, it’s a process

-But I’m not done.
-After capture, I step back and study the image on the LCD, imaging it framed large and hanging on a wall.
-I scrutinize my composition for possible refinements, and check the histogram for exposure problems.
-With a tripod I can do all this at my pace, taking as much time as necessary, knowing that when I’m ready to make adjustments the original image will be waiting right there in my viewfinder atop my tripod, exactly as I captured it.
+After each click, I step back and study the image on the LCD, imaging it framed large and hanging on a wall.
+I scrutinize my composition for possible composition and depth of field improvements, and check the histogram for exposure problems.
+With a tripod I can do all this at my pace, taking as much time as necessary, knowing that when I’m ready to make adjustments, the image I just reviewed will be waiting right there in my viewfinder atop my tripod, exactly as I captured it, ready for me to enhance.

 And advanced digital techniques such as image stitching (for panoramas or high resolution capture), HDR (high dynamic range blending of multiple images for exposure management), or focus blending to increase depth of field are all easier on a tripod.
 As is old-fashioned mirror lock-up to reduce mirror-slap induced vibration.
 And live-view focusing, the best way to ensure precise focus, is a snap on a tripod (and pretty much impossible hand-held).